 are orthogonal, we may take

-the net expected signal to be the root-mean-square of these two quantities.
+the net expected signal to be the square root of the sum of their squares.

 A remarkable property of anomalous scattering is that it does not fall off